enyojs/spotlight/README.md

 are covered.

-To add **[Spotlight](kind.Spotlight.js)** to an application, simply include the **Spotlight** package and add a spotlight control as a top-level component in the app:
+To add **[Spotlight](kind.Spotlight.js)** to an application, simply include the `Spotlight` package in your `package.js` file and add a Spotlight control as a top-level component in the app kind:

     enyo.kind({
         name: 'App',